 Talented students from across the David Ross Education Trust compete for the prestigious Winter Cup

-Students from the Trust’s eleven secondary academies across the East Midlands, the East of England and London competed in a series of football and netball tournaments.
+More than 900 students from the Trust’s secondary academies competed in football and netball

-More than 1,000 secondary school students from across the David Ross Education Trust showcased their incredible sporting talent as they competed for this year’s Winter Cup.
+16 October 2019: More than 900 secondary school students from across the David Ross Education Trust showcased their incredible sporting talent as they competed for 2019 Winter Cup.
+This year marks the 8th year of the competition.

-Following tense competition, Grimsby’s Humberston Academy were crowned the Winter Cup champions, whilst Northampton’s Malcolm Arnold Academy gained an impressive second place and Corby’s Lodge Park Academy came in at third place.
+Following tense competition, Grimsby’s Humberston Academy were crowned the Winter Cup champions, whilst Skegness Grammar School gained an impressive second place with Corby’s Lodge Park Academy coming in at third place.

-Meanwhile, Spilsby’s King Edward VI Academy were announced the winners of the first ever Winter Cup Shield.
-Grimsby’s Havelock Academy were awarded second place within the Winter Cup Shield, whilst Boston’s Thomas Middlecott Academy earned a respectable third place.
+Meanwhile, Spilsby’s King Edward VI Academy were announced the winners of the Winter Cup Shield.
+Loughborough’s Charnwood College were awarded second place within the Winter Cup Shield, whilst Grimsby’s Havelock Academy earned a respectable third place.

 The Winter Cup is just one of the annual highlights within the Trust’s exclusive sports and enrichment programme that aims to motivate and encourage young people to develop their passions and discover their talents.